Jerkbaits vs. Minnow Lures: Understanding Key Differences for Effective Fishing

 Depth ControlDepends on lip designTuned for suspending around 3–6 ft

-A minnow lure is a hard-bodied bait shaped like a real minnow or shad.
-These lures usually feature a lip (or bill) that helps them dive when retrieved.
+A minnow lure is a hard-bodied bait designed to imitate a real minnow or shad.
+These lures typically include a lip that facilitates diving when retrieved.

 Common Features: